openstack/monasca-api/docs/monasca-api-spec.md

 The offset can take the form of an integer, string, or timestamp, but the user should treat the offset as an opaque reference.
 When using offsets in manually generated URLs, users enter them as strings that look like integers, timestamps, or strings.
 Future releases may change the type and form of the offsets for each resource.

 ## Limit
 The Monasca API has a server-wide default limit that is applied.
-Users may specifiy their own limit in the URL, but the server-wide limit may not be exceeded.
+Users may specify their own limit in the URL, but the server-wide limit may not be exceeded.
 The Monasca server-wide limit is configured in the Monasca API config file as maxQueryLimit.
 Users may specify a limit up to the maxQueryLimit.

 ```
 limit=1000